BlerifyPlatform/identity-contracts/DidSpecs.md

   - Key compromise: Imagine a scenario where a key, associated to a DID for some purpose, was compromised.
 In such case, the controller behind the DID can fully revoke the key and thus affect all cryptographically verifiable statements made with that key; or to avoid affecting all cryptographically verifiable statements, the controller can make a revocation by specifying a time in the past when that key stops being valid.
 For example if it is identified that the vulnerability occurred X days ago, then the controller can revoke the key specifying that all cryptographically verifiable statements made earlier than X days ago are still valid.
 The natural question here is how a verifier relies that some cryptographically verifiable statement was made earlier than X days ago?, well it is an issue that the verifiable statement should address; for example, by using a proof of time that can be anchored to a blockchain so the verifier can be sure of the existence of that verifiable statement at that time.
 - ability to directly resolve the DID registry from the DID
 - ability to handle improvements while maintaining backwards compatibility
+- ability to migrate to another DID by using [alsoKnownAs](https://www.w3.org/ns/did/#properties) attribute

 ### DID Method Name